 Mirada's 2013 VMA Win for VFX Work Puts It in Good Company

 Creative studio Mirada — founded by Guillermo del Toro, Guillermo Navarro, Matthew Cullen and Javier Jimenez — won an MTV Video Music Award for VFX on Sunday for its work on "Safe and Sound," a decade- and genre-hopping dance music video for L.A. duo Capital Cities.
-Filmed in the renovated Los Angeles theater, the video depicts a momentous dance party choreographed by Mandy Moore and featuring more than 70 dancers in more than 40 unique dance sequences — each one targeted to a historic period and dance style.
+Filmed in the renovated Los Angeles theater and directed by Grady Hall, the video depicts a momentous dance party choreographed by Mandy Moore and featuring more than 70 dancers in more than 40 unique dance sequences — each one targeted to a historic period and dance style.
 The result is a riot of not just different dance moves but different period looks, which bump up against each other as black-and-white film stars jump into the full-color spotlight, old-timey TV performers leap out of the cathode ray tube, and aerobicizers, B-boys and roller-boogiers tear up the stage.

-Mirada compositors worked on more than 80 VFX shots in the video, randing from simple head replacements and color tratments to complex animations and psychedelic visuals.
+Mirada compositors worked on more than 80 VFX shots in the video, ranging from simple head replacements and color tratments to complex animations and psychedelic visuals.
 Stock footage and silent-film visual treatments were incorporated in the visual mix.

 Integrating all those different elements predictably turned out to be a massive roto and tracking job for Mirada's artists, who worked in Adobe Photoshop, Illustrator and After Effects as well as The Foundry's Nuke, Autodesk Flame, and Apple Final Cut Pro.